charyyev2000/Shop-Online/README.md

 * All form related fields are made using reusable components.
 * Has a cart feature which opens up and displays the items selected in a summary, also has a checkout button.
 * The cart component also allows to edit the contents of the items selected.
-* Check out features are yet to be integrated into the appplication.
+* Check out features are yet to be integrated into the application.

 ### Firebase